Tao9jiu/web_to_pdf/README.md

 ## Overview

-This tool is designed to create a single PDF document from web content, making it particularly useful as a data source for AI tools and applications.
+This tool is designed to create a single PDF document from web content by recursively crawling all subpages under a specified path while avoiding duplicate pages.
 By converting web documentation into a PDF format, you can:

 - Create offline-accessible documentation
 - Generate consistent training data for AI models